Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Insomnia related to mental disorders

 Most major mental disorders can cause insomnia and EDS.
-About 80% of patients with major depression report these symptoms.
-Conversely, 40% of chronic insomniacs have a major mental disorder, most commonly a mood disorder.
+At least 80% of patients with major depression report these symptoms (1).
+Conversely, 40% of people with chronic insomnia have a major psychiatric disorder, most commonly a mood disorder.

 Patients with depression may have initial sleeplessness or sleep maintenance insomnia.
 Sometimes in the depressed phase of bipolar disorder and in seasonal affective disorder, sleep is uninterrupted, but patients complain of unrelenting daytime fatigue.